-Pre-European Māori were one of very societies in the world not to produce their own waipiro / alcohol.
+Pre-European Māori were one of very societies in the world NOT TO produce their own waipiro / alcohol.

-- In 2016/17, Māori females are 2.3 times more likely to be hazardous drinkers than non-Māori females
+In 2019/20, Māori females are 2.2 times more likely to be hazardous drinkers than non-Māori females

-Rates of hazardous drinking among Māori women continue to increase.
+Rates of hazardous drinking among Māori women increased substantially from 2011 to 2016.

 Māori are more likely to experience alcohol-related harm than non-Māori.
 Young Māori males are more negatively impacted by living in close proximity to alcohol outlets than European young males - the reason for this is currently unknown.